Stirling Engine

 The Microgen unit, developed by BG Group from a US (Sunpower) design, is a LFPSE which is intended for wall-mounting; it contains a supplementary burner which enables it to meet the full heating requirements for even larger homes.

-The Infinia (formerly known as STC) LFPSE is now being used by Ariston (formerly MTS) and Bosch in Europe as well as Rinnai in Japan.
+The Infinia (formerly known as STC) LFPSE was developed for incorporation in micro CHP products manufactured by Ariston (formerly MTS) and Bosch in Europe as well as Rinnai in Japan.

-Rinnai will produce the LFPSE module for integration into micro CHP packages by the other partners for the European market, with a trial of 1000 units planned for 2008-2010.
-Rinnai will also produce a packaged unit for the Japanese market.
+Rinnai will also produce the LFPSE module for integration into micro CHP packages by the other partners for the European market, with a trial of 1000 units planned for 2008-2010.

 Although based on a virtually identical core LFPSE as the MEC derivatives, this unit is more realistically housed within an integrated floor-mounted unit incorporating a hot water cylinder.

-In early 2010 Disenco was placed in receivership; the design has been taken over by Inspirit Energy who expect to trial the unit in 2011.
+In early 2010 Disenco was placed in receivership; the design was been taken over by Inspirit Energy who expected to trial the unit in 2011.

 For UK sales contact: